The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 2: Adolescence to Young Adult - The Rubber Band Effect

-Imagine you and your daughter standing inside a rubber band.
-As the mother, you remain stationary – a constant, reliable presence.
-Your daughter stretches the band, testing boundaries and independence.
-Your job is to stay firm in your values and boundaries without snapping the band or stepping outside it.
+Imagine mother and daughter standing inside a rubber band.
+The mothers remains stationary – a constant, reliable presence.
+The daughter stretches the band, testing boundaries and independence.
+The mother’s job is to stay firm in your values and boundaries without snapping the band or stepping outside it.

 For daughters with mother wounds: